aredn/documentation/arednGettingStarted/node_admin.rst

 Tunnels are typically used as a means of connecting mesh islands if RF links cannot be established.
 Before using the AREDN® tunnel feature, be aware of how this type of connection could impact your local mesh network.
 If your node participates in a local mesh, then adding one or more tunnel connections will cause the nodes and hosts on the far side of the tunnel(s) to appear as part of your local mesh network.
 This essentially joins the two networks into a single large network, increasing the total network traffic across the entire range of devices.

 If you want to participate in remote mesh networks, consider using the *Cloud Mesh* network established through worldwide Supernodes.
-If your local network does not have a Supernode and you need to connect to another remote network, consider establishing a tunnel from one of your nodes that is *not* connected to your local mesh.
-Remember that AREDN® is first and foremost an emergency communication resource, so it's possible that Internet-dependent links and the assets they provide will not be available during a disaster.
+If your local network does not have a Supernode and you need to connect to another remote network, consider establishing a tunnel from a standalone node that is *not* connected to your local mesh.
+Remember that AREDN® is first and foremost an emergency communication resource, so it's possible that Internet-dependent links and the assets they provide will not be available during a disaster or deployment.

 Internet Networking Requirements
 ++++++++++++++++++++++++++++++++

 In order to run your node as either a *Tunnel Server* or *Tunnel Client*, you will need to configure Internet access.
-The following diagram shows an example of tunnel stages between two nodes using network port ``5525`` as an example.
+The following diagram shows an example of tunnel connectivity between two nodes using network port ``5525`` as an example.

 .. image:: _images/tunneling-diagram.png
    :alt: Tunneling Diagram